scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 session and a list of all debugging commands issued since the checkpoint are recorded.

-To execute UNDO command, the debugging session is restarted from the checkpoint image, and the debugging commands are automatically re-executed from the list excluding the last command.
+To execute the UNDO command, the debugging session is restarted from the checkpoint image, and the debugging commands are automatically re-executed from the list excluding the last command.
 This takes the process back right before the debugger command was issued.